Dacello/phoenix_example/presentation.md

 - Query Cost Analysis
 - Caching

-Their REST API seemed to be a bit more reliable, and also happened to have almost all the data I needed in the standard Pokemon GET request.
+Their REST API seemed to be a bit more reliable, and also happened to have almost all the data I needed in the standard `/pokemon` GET request.

-Funny enough, there was one data point I needed that required an additional request for each pokemon (the evolves from Pokemon id), because for some reason that wasnt available on the `/pokemon` endpoint, instead I had to hit the `/pokemon_species` endpoint...
+Funny enough, there was one data point I needed that required an additional request for each pokemon (the `evolves_from_species_id`), because for some reason that wasnt available on the `/pokemon` endpoint, instead I had to hit the `/pokemon_species` endpoint...

-This is a perfect example of REST requiring both over-fetching AND under-fetching.
+This is a perfect example of REST requiring both **over-fetching** AND **under-fetching**.

 At the same time their GraphQL API is a good example of how you can run into performance problems pretty quickly with GraphQL if you arent careful.

+**Regardless of the tech stack, you can and will eventually run into performance issues that will require intentional optimization and refactoring.**

+---

-Anyway, this presentation / demo is about GraphQL in _Elixir_, so I figured itd be OK to write my data import script using the PokeAPI REST API, and then just expose the data I stole via my own Elixir/Absinthe GraphQL API (Not to mention the shapes/names of their data hurts my heart).
+_Anyway_... this presentation / demo is about GraphQL in _Elixir_, so I figured itd be OK to write my data import script using the PokeAPI REST API, and then just expose the data I stole via my own Elixir/Absinthe GraphQL API (Not to mention the shapes/names of their data hurts my heart).

 I decided to limit my dataset to the origin 151 pokemon, with the following data for each Pokemon:
 - An Image